pvvraghavan/ml-component-detection-inventory/docs/README.md

 Built as a full-stack desktop application using **PyQt6**, the system integrates a fine-tuned **YOLOv8s** detection model with a **PostgreSQL** backend, giving engineers a seamless workflow from image input to exportable BOM output.

-The system was developed under a sponsored engagement with **Kristl Seibt Engineers Pvt.
+The system was developed under a sponsored engagement with **Kristl Seibt India Pvt.
 Ltd.**, a firm specialising in electrical design automation.

-> ⚠️ **Note:** Source code and trained model weights are proprietary to Kristl Seibt Engineers Pvt.
+> ⚠️ **Note:** Source code and trained model weights are proprietary to Kristl Seibt India Pvt.
 Ltd. and cannot be made publicly available.
 This repository documents the system architecture, design decisions, and outcomes.

 ---